1. Rebuking Sin

 3. Warning the Nation

 In Isaiah 58:1 we read, "CRY ALOUD, spare not, lift up thy VOICE like a trumpet, and SHEW my people their transgression, and the house of Jacob their sins."
 Here it is NOT WRONG to "MEDDLE".
-Here it IS THE WATCHMAN'S BUSINESS.
+Here it IS THE WATCHMAN'S BUSINESS (even if the sin is not against you personally).
 In Ezekiel 33:2-9 God says: "When I bring the sword upon a land, if the people of the land take a man of their coasts, and set him for their watchman: if when he seeth the sword come upon the land, he BLOW the trumpet, and WARN the people; then whosoever heareth the sound of the trumpet, and taketh not warning; if the sword come, and take him away, his blood shall be upon his own head.
 He heard the sound of the trumpet, and took not warning; his blood shall be upon him.
 But he that taketh warning shall deliver his soul.
 But if the watchman see the sword come, and BLOW NOT the trumpet, and the people be NOT WARNED; if the sword come, and take any person from among them, he is taken away in his iniquity; but his blood will I require at the watchman's hand.
 So thou, O son of man, I have set thee a watchman unto the house of Israel; therefore thou shalt hear the word at my mouth, and WARN them from me.
 When I say unto the wicked, O wicked man, thou shalt surely die; if thou dost NOT SPEAK to warn the wicked from his way, that wicked man shall die in his iniquity; but his blood will I require at thine hand.
 Nevertheless, if thou WARN the wicked of his way to turn from it; if he do not turn from his way, he shall die in his iniquity; but thou hast delivered thy soul."
 In Ezekiel 3:17-21 God says: "Son of man, I have made thee a watchman unto the house of Israel: therefore hear the word at my mouth, and GIVE THEM WARNING from me.
 When I say unto the wicked, Thou shalt surely die; and thou GIVEST HIM NOT WARNING, nor speakest to warn the wicked from his wicked way, to save his life; the same wicked man shall die in his iniquity; but his blood will I require at thine hand.
 Yet if thou WARN the wicked, and he turn not from his wickedness, nor from his wicked way, he shall die in his iniquity; but thou hast delivered thy soul.
 Again, When a righteous man doth turn from his righteousness, and commit iniquity, and I lay a stumbling-block before him, he shall die: because thou hast NOT GIVEN HIM WARNING, he shall die in his sin, and his righteousness which he hath done shall not be remembered; but his blood will I REQUIRE AT THINE HAND.
 Nevertheless if thou warn the righteous man, that the righteous sin not, and he doth not sin, he shall surely live, because he is warned; also thou hast delivered thy soul."
 Responsibility for any problem = Knowledge of that problem x Control over that problem.